This page is a part of XSecurePro online Help Manual.

 The Find option lets you search text in the output buffer like you do that when using Notepad.

-Telnet allows you to personalize your settings and automatically use them every time you establish a connection to a remote computer.
+Telnet_SSH allows you to personalize your settings and automatically use them every time you establish a connection to a remote computer.
 This is accomplished by storing your personalized settings in the corresponding ini-files.
-The Options menu displays items that you can choose to specify particular implementations of Telnet.
+The Options menu displays items that you can choose to specify particular implementations of Telnet_SSH.
 Normally they do not have to be changed.

 |Copyright © 1999 - 2009 LabtamTM Inc.|